mhbeals/scissorsandpaste/Individual MD Entries/1793-12-13_Glasgow Advertiser_371.md

                     cannot be ascertained with precision; and we think between 15 and 20,000 removed from their habitations.
 "The doctors suppose the disorder a little checked by the cool weather; how that is I know now."
-By a passenger, arrived from Albany this morning, we learn that, in order to prevent teh introduction of the Yellow Fever in Albany, they have formed Committees, and fixed a Gun-Boat at some distance from the city, where all vessels are stopt till the Doctors examine the passengers–And, that Colonel Hamilton and Lady were arrived, but
+By a passenger, arrived from Albany this morning, we learn that, in order to prevent the introduction of the Yellow Fever in Albany, they have formed Committees, and fixed a Gun-Boat at some distance from the city, where all vessels are stopt till the Doctors examine the passengers–And, that Colonel Hamilton and Lady were arrived, but